Prevent. Divert. Compost.

 What is Food Cycle?

 Solana Center is proud to bring the Food Cycle Program to our community.
 We are able to accept community members’ food scraps and process these organic materials on-site to create a high-quality soil supplement.
-The Food Cycle Program (previously named the Community Compost Program) is a co-op where San Diego residents and small businesses collect their organic waste using the Bokashi method and then deliver it to Solana Center to be turned into a nutritious soil amendment and distributed back into the community.
+The Food Cycle Program (previously Community Compost Program or CCP) is a co-op where San Diego residents and small businesses collect their organic waste in buckets using the Bokashi method and then deliver it to Solana Center to be turned into a nutritious soil amendment and distributed back into the community.
 Part of the program allows the participants to collect finished compost for their home gardens.

 Who should join?